Advanced Data Import (Templates)

 Merge data

 After you have defined your data file and data region you can define how they are mereged together to create a single Dataset.
-Merging of data regions occurs by matching values in each selected column to values in a selected column in another data region.
-Merging by matching the columns should be used when different variables exist across data files and need to be merged together, resulting in a wider table (outer joining).
+Merging of data regions occurs by matching values in each selected column to values in a selected column in another data region (join).
+You can merge by one pair of columns or by many pairs of columns.

 You can alternatively add a data region to your final Dataset as rows.
 This can be used when each data region contains the same kind of data, resulting in a longer table (concatenation).
 Once you are done merging all data regions into one, you can select “Finalize Dataset”.